Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: The equality of some Brauer classes related to quadric fibrations

 of Stein factorizations.

 We claim that $g : T'' \to T'$ is an isomorphism.
 Pushing forward the ideal sheaf $\ki$ of the embedding $j$, we arrive at an exact sequence

 which is exact at right since $R^1 r\pushforward' \OO_{\LG(q)}$ vanishes (equivalently, $f\pushforward' R^1r\pushforward' \OO_{\LG(q)} \isom R^1 p\pushforward' \OO_{\LG(q)}$ vanishes, since $f'$ is affine).
 Indeed, the fibers of $r'$ are projective homogeneous varieties whose structure sheaves have no higher cohomology by Kempf's vanishing theorem \cite{kempf:vanishing} (cf.\ \cite[Proof~of~Prop.~3.3]{hassett_varilly:K3}).
-As the generic fiber of $R^ir\pushforward' \ki$ is trivial for $i=0,1$ (again, since the generic fiber of $T'' \to T'$ is a nontrivial morphism of \'etale quadratic covers, hence is an isomorphism), these are torsion sheaves.
+As the generic fiber of $R^ir\pushforward' \ki$ is trivial for $i=0,1$ (again, since the generic fiber of $T'' \to T'$ is an equivariant morphism of \'etale quadratic covers, it is an isomorphism), these are torsion sheaves.
 In particular, $r\pushforward' \ki = 0$ since it is torsion-free.
-By \'etale localization, we are reduced to a straightforward local computation: if $q$ is a quadratic form with simple degeneration (i.e.\ radical of rank 1) over a separably closed field $k$, then the affine part of the Stein factorization of $\LG(q)$ is isomorphic to $\Spec k[\varepsilon]/(\varepsilon^2)$.
+By \'etale localization, we are reduced to the following:\ if $q$ is a quadratic form with simple degeneration (i.e., radical of rank 1) over a separably closed field $k$, then the affine part of the Stein factorization of $\LG(q)$ is isomorphic to $\Spec k[\varepsilon]/(\varepsilon^2)$.
+This follows by a geometric argument:\ considering a flat family with smooth generic fiber and special fiber $q$, the two connected components of the lagrangian grassmannian over the generic fiber come together in the special fiber.
 Then, since any injective algebra endomorphism between rings of dual numbers is an isomorphism, the special fiber of $\OO_{T'} \to g\pushforward\OO_{T''}$ is an isomorphism.
 Thus $R^1 r\pushforward'\ki = 0$ and we have proved the claim.

 By Proposition~\ref{prop:split_hyperbolic_case}, $\CliffAlg_0(E,q,L)$ and $\CliffAlg_0(E',q',L)$ have isomorphic centers, hence the discriminant cover of $q'$ is isomorphic to $T \to S$.
-But now by the induction hypothesis, the induced morphism $T'' \to T$ is an isomorphism, hence by the above, $T' \to T$ is an isomorphism.
+But now by the induction hypothesis, the induced morphism $T'' \to T$ is an isomorphism, hence by the above, $T' \to T$ is an isomorphism. \end{proof}

-Now we deal with the case when $q$ is anisotropic.
-Let $S' \to S$ be an \'etale quadratic extension over which $q$ becomes isotropic (since $q$ has simple degeneration and rank $> 2$, such an extension exists).
-By the above, $T' \to T$ becomes an isomorphism over $S'$, hence is an isomorphism. \end{proof}

 \begin{proposition} Let $S$ be a regular integral scheme.
 Let $Q\to S$ be a quadric fibration of relative dimension 2 or 4 with simple degeneration along a regular divisor and discriminant double cover $T \to S$.
 Then there is an equality classes in $\Br(T) \isom \Br(T')$: \begin{itemize} \item The class $\lambda$ of the Severi--Brauer scheme appearing as the connected part of the Stein factorization $\LG(Q) \to T' \to S$.